VasylKor/VasylKor/README.md

 - 👋 Hi, I’m Vasyl.
 - 👀 I’m interested in Data Engineering and what's around it.
-- 🌱 I’m currently learning about Azure services, Python, Airflow, Spark and many more...
+- 🌱 I’m currently learning about Azure services, Linux, Python, Airflow, Spark, Networking and much more...
 - 📫 Please connect with me on [LinkedIn](https://www.linkedin.com/in/vasyl-korolivskyy-a106b3205/) if you feel like it ;)

 <!---